awsdocs/amazon-ecs-developer-guide/doc_source/ecs_services.md

 + Running support containers for logging, monitoring and tracing tasks

 Tasks using the Fargate launch type or the `CODE_DEPLOY` or `EXTERNAL` deployment controller types don't support the daemon scheduling strategy\.

-**Note**
-The daemon service scheduler doesn't support the use of Classic Load Balancers\.

 When the service scheduler stops running tasks, it attempts to maintain balance across the Availability Zones in your cluster\.
 The scheduler uses the following logic:
 + If a placement strategy is defined, use that strategy to select which tasks to terminate\.
 For example, if a service has an Availability Zone spread strategy defined, a task is selected that leaves the remaining tasks with the best spread\.